 2-6 Rejection of Irregular Proposals.

-A Proposal is irregular and the Department may reject it if it shows omissions, alterations of form, additions not specified or required, conditional or unauthorized alternate bids, or irregularities of any kind;, or if the cost is in excess of or below the reasonable cost analysis values.
+A Proposal is irregular and the Department may reject it if it shows omissions, alterations of form, additions not specified or required, conditional or unauthorized alternate bids, or irregularities of any kind;or if the cost is in excess of or below the reasonable cost analysis values.

 2-7 Guaranty to Accompany Proposals.